 It was also in a (seemingly) great location – Croydon, with its reputation for top shopping thanks to the likes of Allders, the Whitgift Centre and in particular its close proximity to the already established market of Surrey Street.

-Not to mention, a guaranteed pitch and indoors to boot would be a Godsend.
+Plus, a guaranteed pitch and indoors to boot would be a Godsend.

 I haven’t been to Croydon for years; many of the landmarks on the map are new to me.